Franz Rosenzweig: Illness and death

 Rosenzweig suffered from the muscular degenerative disease amyotrophic lateral sclerosis (also known as motor neurone disease (MND) or Lou Gehrig's disease).
 Towards the end of his life, he had to write with the help of his wife, Edith, who would recite letters of the alphabet until he indicated for her to stop, continuing until she could guess the word or phrase he intended (or, at other times, Rosenzweig would point to the letter on the plate of his typewriter).
 They also developed a communication system based on him blinking his eyes.

 Rosenzweig's final attempt to communicate his thought, via the laborious typewriter-alphabet method, consisted in the partial sentence: "And now it comes, the point of all points, which the Lord has truly revealed to me in my sleep, the point of all points for which there—".
 The writing was interrupted by his doctor, with whom he had a short discussion using the same method.
 When the doctor left, Rosenzweig did not wish to continue with the writing, and he died on the night of 10 December 1929, in Frankfurt, the sentence left unfinished.

 Rosenzweig was buried on 12 December 1929.
 There was no eulogy; Buber read Psalm 73.

-After his death his son Rafael fled Germany for Palestine in 1939.
-Rosenzeig's library with about 3,000 volumes was to follow him, but the cargo ship was diverted to Tunis during the Second World War.
+After his death, his widow Edith and son Rafael fled Germany for Palestine in 1939.
+Rosenzweig's library with about 3,000 volumes was to follow him, but the cargo ship was diverted to Tunis during the Second World War.
 It is now in the National Library of Tunisia, Dâr Al-Kutub Al-Wataniya.